 From Radium Hot springs, drive approximately 26km north along HWY 95 to Brisco.
 You will turn left from the highway onto Brisco Road, which is paved for a very short distance, and gradually transitions from good gravel to rough dirt, potholes, and narrow sections as you approach the car park.

-From the turn-off from HWY 95 to Brisco road, continue along the best and most obvious road for approximately 45-50km, following “Bugaboo CMH Lodge” signs until you reach a fork in the road.
-From here, take the right-hand fork for a 2.5km to the car park for Bugaboo Provincial Park.
+From the turn-off from HWY 95 to Brisco road, follow the good FSR for approximately 45-50km, following “Bugaboo CMH Lodge” signs until you reach a fork in the road near the lodge.
+From here, take the rough right-hand fork for a 2.5km to the car park for Bugaboo Provincial Park.
 The left fork takes you to Bugaboo CMH lodge.

-The drive from Radium to the Bugaboo parking lot is roughly 1 hour.
+The drive from Radium to the Bugaboo parking lot is roughly 1 hour, depending on your vehicle and road conditions.
+Use caution and please don’t speed.

 Parking and accessing Bugaboo Provincial Park